solana-labs/solana/book/src/api-reference/jsonrpc-api.md

 ### getBlockTime

 Returns the estimated production time of a block.

-Validators report their UTC time to the ledger on a regular interval.
-A block's time is calculated as an offset from the median value of the most recent validator time report.
+Each validator reports their UTC time to the ledger on a regular interval by intermittently adding a timestamp to a Vote for a particular block.
+A requested block's time is calculated from the stake-weighted mean of the Vote timestamps in a set of recent blocks recorded on the ledger.

+Nodes that are booting from snapshot or limiting ledger size (by purging old slots) will return null timestamps for blocks below their lowest root + `TIMESTAMP_SLOT_RANGE`.
+Users interested in having this historical data must query a node that is built from genesis and retains the entire ledger.

 #### Parameters: